How I Get Unstuck – 8 Easy Ways to Get Out of a Funk

 3. Make a gratitude list.

 Practicing daily gratitude with my meditation has gotten me through many a rut.
-It’s incredibly perspective changing.
-Because I can almost guarantee that you have many things to be grateful for; at least three, every day.
+It’s incredibly perspective-changing.
+Because I can almost guarantee that you have many things to be grateful for.
+Write three things down every day.

 Read more books.
 Go to yoga.
 Spend more time with your partner and friends.
 Go travelling.
 Eat good food.
 Listen to a funny podcast.
 Play with your kids or your dog.
 All of the above.
 Whatever is healthy for you and makes you happy.